slevomat/coding-standard/doc/namespaces.md

 #### SlevomatCodingStandard.Namespaces.AlphabeticallySortedUses 🔧

-Checks whether uses at the top of a file are alphabetically sorted.
+Sniff checks whether `use` declarations at the top of a file are alphabetically sorted.
 Follows natural sorting and takes edge cases with special symbols into consideration.
 The following code snippet is an example of correctly sorted uses:

 ```php
 use LogableTrait;